Active Learning for Deep Object Detection via Probabilistic Modeling: Parameter Sensitivity

 \subsection{Accuracy as a function of $K$}

-In the main paper, we presented experiments using $k=4$ as the number of components in the mixture model.
+In the main paper, we presented experiments using $K$=4 as the number of components in the mixture model.
 In~\tab{varying_k} we analyze the sensitivity of our results with respect to the number of components in the GMM.
-Specifically, we provide numbers for $K=2$, $K=4$, and $K=8$.
-As in the main paper, we repeat the experiment three times and provide the average mAP and standard deviation for the standard metric (IoU$>$0.5) and the strict metric (IoU$>$0.75).
+Specifically, we provide numbers for $K$=1, 2, 4, and 8.
+As in the main paper, we repeat the experiment three times and provide the average mAP and standard deviation for the normal (IoU$>$0.5) and the strict metric (IoU$>$0.75).
 We also provide the number of parameters and the forward time for each of these instantiations.
-As shown, the accuracy remains stable for these configurations with minor variations in mAP.
+As shown, the accuracy of $K$=1 is much lower than that of $K$=4, especially for IoU$>$0.75.
+Moreover, for $K$=1, epistemic uncertainty cannot be estimated (see Eq.1 in the main paper).
+The accuracy remains stable for other configurations with minor variations in mAP.
 However, as the number of parameters is proportional to $K$, there are significant variations in terms of the number of parameters and forward time.
-Given these results, we selected $K=4$ as a good trade-off between accuracy (strict and standard metric) and computing cost.
+Given these results, we selected $K$=4 as a good trade-off between accuracy (normal and strict metric) and computing cost.
+In practice, the larger $K$, the more difficult to train the GMM due to fluctuation.
+This would be the reason for a drop in accuracy when $K$=8.